tomchor/ezkpp/running.rst

 Most of them end with a ``.f90`` extension, which tells us they are Fortran 90 codes.
 These codes have to be compiled into an executable file which is what will actually process and run the kinetic model.
 So the next step is to compile every one of those code together into one executable and run it.

-Let's focus for now on the ``Makefile_small_strato``.
-This is a text file that tells your computer which Fortran compiler to use to compile, some options and etc. Open the ``Makefile_small_strato`` file and find where it says
+To do that, let's focus for now on the ``Makefile_small_strato``.
+This is a text file that tells your computer which Fortran compiler to use to compile, which files to use, etc. We need to modify it, so open the ``Makefile_small_strato`` file (again using your preferred editor) and find where it says

 .. code-block:: bash